asmeurer/brown-water-python/docs/alternatives.md

 As a final note, David Halter\'s [parso](https://parso.readthedocs.io/en/latest/) library contains an alternative implementation of the standard library `tokenize` and `ast` modules for Python.
-Parso has many advantages over the standard library, such as round-trippable AST, the tokenize function has fewer
+Parso has many advantages over the standard library, such as round-trippable AST, the tokenize function has fewer \"gotchas\" and doesn't raise [exceptions](usage.html#exceptions), the ability to detect multiple syntax errors in a single block of code, the ability to parse Python code for a different version of Python than the one that is running, and more.
-\"gotchas\", the ability to detect multiple syntax errors in a single block of code, the ability to parse Python code for a different version of Python than the one that is running, and more.
 If you don\'t mind an external dependency and want to save yourself potential headaches, it is worth considering using `parso` instead of the standard library `tokenize` or `ast`.

 <small>[1.](#a1) <span id="f1"></span> Actually there are a handful of syntax errors that